-The IDMA Port provides an efficient means of communication between a host system and the ADSP-2185M.
+The IDMA Port provides an efficient means of communication between a host system and the ADSP-2189M.
 The port is used to access the on-chip program memory and data memory of the DSP with only one DSP cycle per word overhead.
-The IDMA port cannot be used, however, to write to the DSP's memory-mapped control registers.
+The IDMA port cannot, however, be used to write to the DSP's memorymapped control registers.
 A typical IDMA transfer process is described as follows:

-- 1. Host starts IDMA transfer - 2.
-Host checks IACK control line to see if the DSP is busy - 3.
-Host uses IS and IAL control lines to latch either the DMA starting address (IDMAA) or the PM/ DM OVLAY selection into the DSP's IDMA control registers.
-If bit 15 = 1, the value of bits 7:0 represent the IDMA overlay: bits 14:8 must be set to 0.
-If bit 15 = 0, the value of bits 13:0 represent the starting address of internal memory to be accessed and bit 14 reflects PM or DM for access. - 4.
-Host uses IS and IRD (or IWR) to read (or write) DSP internal memory (PM or DM). - 5.
+- 1. Host starts IDMA transfer. - 2.
+Host checks IACK control line to see if the DSP is busy. - 3.
+Host uses \overline{IS} and IAL control lines to latch either the DMA starting address (IDMAA) or the PM/DM OVLAY selection into the DSP's IDMA control registers.
+If Bit 15 = 1, the value of bits 7:0 represent the IDMA overlay: Bits 14:8 must be set to 0.
+If Bit 15 = 0, the value of bits 13:0 represent the starting address of internal memory to be accessed and Bit 14 reflects PM or DM for access. - 4.
+Host uses \overline{IS} and \overline{IRD} (or \overline{IWR}) to read (or write) DSP internal memory (PM or DM). - 5.
 Host checks IACK line to see if the DSP has completed the previous IDMA operation. - 6.
 Host ends IDMA transfer.

 The IDMA port has a 16-bit multiplexed address and data bus and supports 24-bit program memory.
-The IDMA port is completely asynchronous and can be written while the ADSP-2185M is operating at full speed.
+The IDMA port is completely asynchronous and can be written while the ADSP-2189M is operating at full speed.

-The DSP memory address is latched and then is automatically incremented after each IDMA transaction.
+The DSP memory address is latched and then automatically incremented after each IDMA transaction.
 An external device can therefore access a block of sequentially addressed memory by specifying only the starting address of the block.
 This increases throughput as the address does not have to be sent for each memory access.

 IDMA Port access occurs in two phases.
 The first is the IDMA Address Latch cycle.
 When the acknowledge is asserted, a 14-bit address and 1-bit destination type can be driven onto the bus by an external device.
 The address specifies an on-chip memory location, the destination type specifies whether it is a DM or PM access.
-The falling edge of the IDMA address latch signal (IAL) or the missing edge of the IDMA select signal (IS) latches this value into the IDMAA register.
+The falling edge of the IDMA address latch signal (IAL) or the missing edge of the IDMA select signal (\overline{IS}) latches this value into the IDMAA register.

-Once the address is stored, data can then be either read from, or written to, the ADSP-2185M's onchip memory.
-Asserting the select line (IS) and the appropriate read or write line (IRD and IWR respectively) signals the ADSP-2185M that a particular transaction is required.
+Once the address is stored, data can then be either read from, or written to, the ADSP-2189M's on-chip memory.
+Asserting the select line (\overline{IS}) and the appropriate read or write line (\overline{IRD} and \overline{IWR} respectively) signals the ADSP-2189M that a particular transaction is required.
 In either case, there is a one-processor-cycle delay for synchronization.
 The memory access consumes one additional processor cycle.

-Once an access has occurred, the latched address is automatically incremented, and another access can occur.
+Once an access has occurred, the latched address is automatically incremented and another access can occur.

 Through the IDMAA register, the DSP can also specify the starting address and data format for DMA operation.
-Asserting the IDMA port select (\overline{IS}) and address latch enable (IAL) directs the ADSP-2185M to write the address onto the IAD0-14 bus into the IDMA Control Register.
-If bit 15 is set to 0, IDMA latches the address.
-If bit 15 is set to 1, IDMA latches into the OVLAY register.
+Asserting the IDMA port select (\overline{IS}) and address latch enable (IAL) directs the ADSP-2189M to write the address onto the IAD0-14 bus into the IDMA Control Register.
+If Bit 15 is set to 0, IDMA latches the address.
+If Bit 15 is set to 1, IDMA latches into the OVLAY register.
 This register, shown below, is memory mapped at address DM (0x3FE0).
 Note that the latched address (IDMAA) cannot be read back by the host.